microsoft/confidential-ai/inference/README.md

 - jq

 ## Setup
 Edit environment variables in env.sh.
-The AZURE_MSHM_ENDPOINT must point to an AKV mHSM instance where you have HSM Crypto User and Managed HSM Crypto Officer roles assigned.
+The AZURE_AKV_RESOURCE_ENDPOINT must point to either (a) a managed HSM instance where you have HSM Crypto User and Managed HSM Crypto Officer roles assigned or (b) a key vault instance where you have Key Vault Crypto User and Key Vault Crypto Officer roles assigned.

 Activate the env.sh so that the environment variables are made available.
 ```
 source env.sh
 ```